 Man's home surveillance system at center of criminal case: Held on $1,000,000 bond for video voyeurism

-LIVINGSTON – Sheriff’s deputies are in the middle of a sweeping case involving hidden cameras installed in the home of a man in Satsuma.
+LIVINGSTON – Sheriff’s deputies are in the middle of a sweeping case involving hidden cameras installed in a man's home.

-Christopher Johnson, 38, was booked into the Livingston Parish jail on 40 counts of video voyeurism.
+Christopher Johnson, 38, of Satsuma, was booked into the Livingston Parish jail on 40 counts of video voyeurism.
 His bond was set at $1,000,000 Monday.

 The sheriff’s office said the initial case surrounds a camera found in Johnson’s home and video recorded from the camera.
 The camera may have been hidden, sources told the WBRZ Investigative Unit.